 In any case, a shallow furrow is made 30-45 cm in length.
 When the seeds are dibbled, they are sown with 7.5-10 cm spacing.
 With such conditions, about 4- 6 kg of seeds are needed per hectare.

 Then seeds are lightly covered with soil or sand.
 Some growers irrigate the field about 24 hours before sowing to ensure that adequate moisture is present at the time of sowing.
 Many varieties germinate in about 10-15 days.

 Fertilizer recommendations should be based on soil analyses.

-Farm Yard Manure at the rate of 30 tonnes per hectare is applied at the final ploughing and dosage of 40 to 60 kg nitrogen, 25 to 50 kg of phosphorus and 90 to 110 kg of potassium per hectare is recommended has basal dosage
+Farm Yard Manure at the rate of 30 tonnes per hectare is applied at the final plowing, and dosage of 40 to 60 kg nitrogen, 25 to 50 kg of phosphorus, and 90 to 110 kg of potassium per hectare is recommended has a basal dosage

 2-3 tons of farmyard manure at the time of land preparation along with 50 kg nitrogen, 40 kg phosphorus, and 50 kg potash per hectare.

 Half the dose of nitrogen and the full dose of phosphorus and potassium should be applied before sowing.
 The remaining nitrogen should be given 56 weeks after germination.